masonwyatt23/policy-summarizer/replit.md

   - Added critical restrictions to prevent requesting immediate action items or appointments
   - Updated examples to emphasize support messaging instead of scheduling requirements
   - Added debug logging for header parsing to troubleshoot bracket display issues
+- July 03, 2025: Optimized PDF export for professional black and white printing
+  - Converted all color dependencies to high-contrast black and white styling
+  - Enhanced typography with bold borders and clean lines for print clarity
+  - Updated header styling with solid black borders instead of gradients
+  - Changed all text colors to pure black (#000000) for maximum contrast
+  - Optimized client info, policy headers, and section styling for monochrome printing
+  - Enhanced contact sections and footer with strong black borders and white backgrounds
+  - Added uppercase text styling for better readability when printed
+  - Removed all color-dependent elements and replaced with structural design elements

 ## Changelog
 - July 01, 2025.
 Initial setup